OpenIxia/CloudLens-cli/README.md

 ## Usage
-### Starting a webhook
+### Starting the webhook
-First, let's start the webhook:
+The webhook is what's responsible for Cloudlens being automatically injected.
+The source code for the webhook is [here](https://github.com/OpenIxia/Cloudlens-k8s-webhook.git).
+To start the webhook, we run:
 ```console
 root@ubuntu:~$ cloudlens start webhook
 Successfully created webhook.